reinacchi/quick_mouse/README.md

 - `Shift+Alt+K` - Switch mode to **Control Mode**.
 This allows you to control the cursor with your keyboard.
 - `Shift+Alt+L` - Switch mode to **Regular Mode**.
 This allows you to type reguarly with your keyboard.
-- `Shift+Alt+O` - Allows your cursor to move slightly faster than default
+- `Shift+Alt+O` - Allows your cursor to move at its default speed.
-- `Shift+Alt+P` - Allows your cursor to move in a normal speed.
-This is the default settings.
+- `Shift+Alt+P` - Allows your cursor to move in a slower speed for precision.

 ### Cursor